MitchTalmadge/AMP-dockerized/README.md

 # Getting Help

-Please see the Deprecation Notice above.
-I am unable to provide support for this container.
-I just do not have the time, as much as it pains me.
+You can make an issue if you need help, but I am not always available for quick assistance.
+Using AMP in this unofficial docker container is an advanced endeavour and you may need to do a little self-debugging and experimentation.
+Please remember to make backups of important data.

 **Please DO NOT bug CubeCoders for support.
 They do not support nor endorse this image and will tell you that you are on your own.**

 ## Unraid
-If you are using Unraid, there is a [support topic](https://forums.unraid.net/topic/98290-support-amp-application-management-panel-corneliousjd-repo/), but it doesn't seem to be very active anymore.
+If you are using Unraid, there is a [support topic](https://forums.unraid.net/topic/98290-support-amp-application-management-panel-corneliousjd-repo/) on their forums.
+Just as this Docker container is not supported by CubeCoders, Unraid is not supported either.

+Please remember that this project is community driven by people who have full time responsibilities elsewhere.
+We will help if we can, but we may not always be able to.
+If you can help other people, please do!

 # Supported Modules